My My, Hey Hey (Out of the Blue): Legacy

 Young compared the rise of Johnny Rotten with that of the recently deceased "King" Elvis Presley, who himself had once been disparaged as a dangerous influence only to later become an icon.
-In 1977, Rotten responded by playing a song by Young on a radio program.

 The song is included on Neil Young's Greatest Hits album.

 The title of the Dennis Hopper movie Out of the Blue is taken from, and features, the song.

-Quotations

-The song may best be known for the line "it's better to burn out than to fade away" which was sometimes also sung in live versions of counterpart Hey Hey, My My (Into the Black).
-The line occurs during the introduction to Def Leppard's 1983 song "Rock of Ages".
-It was also spoken in the movie Highlander (1986), when the Kurgan (Clancy Brown) exits a church after meeting the Highlander (Christopher Lambert).
-It is used in Queen's "Gimme the Prize (Kurgan's Theme)" from the album A Kind of Magic, which functioned as that film's soundtrack.

 Kurt Cobain's suicide note ended with the same line, shaking Young and inadvertently cementing his place as the so-called "Godfather of Grunge".

-The line is also referenced in Panic!
-At The Disco's "Nicotine", Hole's "Reasons to be Beautiful", Dream Theater's "Octavarium", Bosse's "Schönste Zeit", Meg Myers' "Some People", Killswitch Engage's "The New Awakening" and Machine Gun Kelly's "Spotlight".
-It is also referenced to in Lifeless Stars by Palaye Royale where it's altered to "it's better to burn out than slowly sink and drown".
-The fictional band The Relentless (whose real lead singer voice is Remington Leith from Palaye Royale) covers it in the movie American Satan.

 John Lennon commented on the message of the song in a 1980 interview with David Sheff of Playboy:

 Sheff: You disagree with Neil Young's lyric in Rust Never Sleeps: "It's better to burn out than to fade away..."